beckyw90/unsw_access_gpstracker/README.md

 2. Run `init.sh`

 Usage:
 * add GPS coordinates by sending a HTTP POST request to `add.py?lat=<latitude coords>&lng=<longitude coords>`.
 The script will respond with a `Added` message if the coordinates are registered successfully.
+Note that (0, 0) will not count as a valid coordinate.
 * load `index.html` on a web browser on your computer.
 Your coordinates will appear on a Google Maps embedded window.
 The website will automatically update with new coordinates every 15 seconds.
+* send a HTTP request to `clear.py` to unregister all your co-ordinates.